 Apple availability varies from year to year, depending on the spring weather.
 Check first before heading out to get some.
-See their website for seasonal hours.

-Manzano Mountain is primarily run as a space for conferences, retreats, family gatherings, camps and just getting together for fun.
-The center offers cabins, group houses, a bbq pavilion for corporate picnics, hiking trails, an indoor gymnasium, a game room, and fields for playing volleyball, softball, and soccer.
-There's a heated swimming pool, basketball court and an area for horseshoes.
+Manzano Mountain is primarily run as a space for conferences, retreats, family gatherings, camps, and just getting together for fun.
+The center offers cabins, group houses, a BBQ pavilion for corporate picnics, hiking trails, an indoor gymnasium, a game room, and fields for playing volleyball, softball, and soccer.
+There's a heated swimming pool, basketball court, and an area for horseshoes.
 There is also a 30-foot climbing wall.
-The center provides team building exercises with certified trainers.
+The center provides team-building exercises with certified trainers.

-The center can be used for corporate and non-profit retreats, reunions, picnics and BBQs.
+The center can be used for corporate and non-profit retreats, reunions, picnics, and BBQs.
 Youth camps often use the space as well.

 Because the center is nestled in the heart of the Cibola National Forest, the woods provide a serene setting for a natural wedding.
 There is a covered pavilion area or a party canopy for a reception, and a pond with a small jetty where couples often choose to exchange vows.

 Because Manzano Mountain is a fall destination for apples, seeing the fall foliage nearby is often part of the day's activities.
-Nearby Fourth of July trail is the perfect place to put on your hiking shoes and take a look at the changing leaves.
+The nearby Fourth of July trail is the perfect place to put on your hiking shoes and take a look at the changing leaves.
 Seeing the leaves changing at their peak depends on the weather and the temperatures.
 Going while it's still warm won't net many changing colors, as the cold along with the shortening days cause the leaves to change color.